 The Department of Classics is where you can study the history and languages of the ancient Mediterranean world, the birthplace of western culture.
-Classics forms the core of the humanities and is by nature an interdisciplinary subject that allows students to study poetry, prose, drama, art, history, law, philosophy and theology.
+Classics forms the core of the humanities and is by nature an interdisciplinary department that allows students to study poetry, prose, drama, art, archaeology, history, law, philosophy and theology.

 Join the company of great thinkers ancient and modern.
 Discover why the Classics have been valued for millennia as the fountainhead of the Western cultural tradition.

 The Department of Classics is the place for you, if…